davidmalcolm/texi2rst/output/_build/html/_sources/thread-local-storage.txt

   * [basic.stc]

-  Add thread storage duration to the list in paragraph 1.
+  Add 'thread storage duration' to the list in paragraph 1.

   Change paragraph 2